 LINE for Business: Accounts

 Using LINE for business requires a LINE business account.
-There were two types of LINE Business Accounts, [email protected] for small business and LINE Official Accounts for enterprises.
+Like WhatsApp Business which has two types of business accounts, LINE Business Accounts offers [email protected] for small business and LINE Official Accounts for enterprises.
 Recently, [email protected] was dropped and accounts migrated to LINE Official Accounts.

 Most LINE Official Account comes with an Unverified badge.
 These can be upgraded to a Verified or Premium badge.
 LINE provides little information on the differences between the badges, but we figured things experimentally.